-MNCPPC has begun evaluating the current site and building a new center, and the town has participated in this process.
+M-NCPPC has begun evaluating the current site and building a new center, and the town has participated in this process.
 However, the current designs show a slightly larger building, but the community's needs are great.
 We are being told that there are site constraints, but we would like more opportunities for public input.

 The Bladensburg Community Center is an essential recreational asset for local communities.
 The Center offers multiple fitness and sports programs, summer camps, after-school activities, and classes designed to improve the quality of life for residents of all ages.
-The Center also serves as a community gathering location for social interaction and educational opportunities.

 Due to limited space, the Bladensburg Community Center cannot currently expand its programming and meet the area's growing needs.
 Expanding or building a new facility will improve the overall quality of life and provide essential programs and services needed in Port Towns.
-However, we do not want to continue to have an undersized facility.